FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

     :language: yaml
     :lines: 2-

-This is just a minimal example, so you may want to  specify an image version, adjust the paths where necessary, and/or add some addional config.
+This is just a minimal example, so you may want to  specify an image version, adjust the paths, where necessary, and/or add some addional config.
+There is also an ``nginxinc/nginx-unprivileged`` image, but that will require a bit more configuration.

 ..  note::